UGD-Zephyr/Pers_Password_Puzzle/README.md

 - pers_password_puzzle.c only has basic functionality thus far.
 - updates for a more "fun" experience are ongoing.
 - windows .exe version is in the works.
+    - The windows_version branch now has a first version of a .exe executable file.
+Work in progress!